J-Massey/FractalDiffusionField/README.md

 - Deterministic diffusion sampler that produces exact Gaussian-mixture draws for each mixture latent.
 - CLI for fast experimentation plus a Python API for deeper integration.
-- Matplotlib helper that saves publication-ready images of sampled fields.
+- Matplotlib helper that saves images of sampled fields.
 - Tested with Python 3.9+; ships with pytest-based regression checks.

 ## Installation